Showrin/flexo/README.md

 # Flexo

-## A Exclusive playground to learn CSS Flexbox
+## An Exclusive playground to learn CSS Flexbox

-Let's play with Flexbox 🥳🥳🥳
+Let's play with Flexbox 🥳 🥳 🥳